1005 N. Marion St.

 Types of Traffic Crimes in Florida

-Florida law contains numerous crimes classified as traffic criminal.
-Most traffic crimes are misdemeanors although some of the more serious offenses are charged as a felony.
+Florida law contains numerous crimes classified as traffic crimes.
+Most traffic crimes are misdemeanors, although more serious offenses are charged as a felony.
 The most commonly prosecuted traffic crimes in Florida include:

 • Driving under the Influence (DUI)